Yutsuten/BeatCube/README.md

 3. [Team](#team)

 ## About the game
-BeatCube is a game that challenges the speed of the player to destroy targets that appear constantly and that are in movement.
+BeatCube is a Android game that challenges the speed of the player to destroy targets that appear constantly and that are in movement.

 ### Gameplay
 There are 3 different colors of cubes: